dcostersabin/PnemoniaPrediction/README.md

-# PnemoniaPrediction
+# Pneumonia Prediction
-Predicts The Case Of Pnemonia From The Given Images
+Predicts The Case Of Pneumonia From The Given Images